top of page

 And in St. Louis, that shift lands differently.
 St. Louis, almost by accident, might be one of the best-positioned cities in America for what comes next.
 Here are five reasons why.

-1. The Healthcare Advantage
+1. Getting to Healthcare

 When you age, healthcare stops being theoretical.
 It becomes geography.
 How far is the specialist?
 How long is the wait?
 Who can coordinate care when things get complicated?

 St. Louis is one of the densest healthcare ecosystems in the United States.
-Within a few square miles, you have Washington University School of Medicine, BJC HealthCare, SSM Health, Mercy Hospital St. Louis, and St. Luke's Hospital.
+Within a few square miles, you have Washington University School of Medicine, BJC HealthCare, SSM Health, SLUCare, Mercy Hospital St. Louis, and St. Luke's Hospital.

-For a 55-year-old executive weighing whether their parents can come with them, that is not a secondary consideration.
+For a 50-something executive weighing whether their parents can come with them, that is not a secondary consideration.
 This is where the definition of a good city starts to change.
 Instead of seeking the flashiest place, they are looking for somewhere where things actually work when life gets complicated.

-2. The Retirement Communities That Change The Game
+2. The Retirement Communities That Change the Game

 That's not a niche.
 That's a system.

 But formal communities are only part of the picture.
-A significant number of older adults here are aging in place—and doing it well.
+A significant number of older adults here are aging in place — and doing it well.
 The home care ecosystem is blossoming.

 Which means families relocating here don't have to choose between bringing a parent and having them live well.
 It starts to look less like a compromise and more like a return to something fundamental.